ajsevillano/users-CRUD/README.md

 ```

 Before run the app you will need to provide the data to connect to your database in the .env file.The app provides an example file with the structure.
+This app uses a postgresql database.
+You can create one online for free in [Heroku](https://www.heroku.com/) or install [postgresql in your computer](postgresql.org/download/).
-Run the next scripts to create the table and the data:
+Once you have your database created,run the next scripts to create the table and populate the data:

 ```javascript
 //Create the table users into the DB